-- 1/2 tsp saffron (optional)
+- 1/2 tsp saffron optional

-- 1/2 tsp chilli powder (to taste, optional)
+- 1/2 tsp chilli powder to taste optional

 - 900 ml hot vegetable stock

-- 1 x 400g tin of butter beans
+- 400 g tin of butter beans drained and rinsed

-- 100g peas, frozen are fine
+- 100 g peas frozen are fine

-- 1 jar of black olives
+- 1 small jar of black olives drained and rinsed

-- A small handful of parsley, finely chopped
+- A small handful of parsley finely chopped

 - Lemon wedges to serve